 We first make a stop at Aihole after leaving Hampi.
 Aihole is touted to be the place where the trend of creating architectural wonders began.
 There are over 70 temples in this area that take us back to post-Gupta era.
 We witness a wealth of Medieval Hindu art going back to 600 AD.
 You will find that most temples here are almost experimental with one varying from another, which tells us that Aihole is the place where it all began for Hindu architecture.

 As we go further, we encounter the monuments of Pattadakal which is a UNESCO World Heritage Site.
 The temple structures are by the Malaprabha River.
 The unique thing about the architecture of Pattadakal is that it is a blend of North and South Indian styles.
-There are 9 monuments in total that date between 7th and 8th century.
-Of the 9 monuments 4 are built employing Dravidian style of south India while 4 more are built using Nagara style of the north.
-The 9th one is built as a combination of both styles.
+There are nine monuments in total that date between the 7th and 8th century.
+Of the nine monuments four are built employing the Dravidian style of south India while four more are built using the Nagara style of the north.
+The ninth one is built as a combination of both styles.
 You will find the stories taking you back to Ramayana and Mahabharata here with gods, demons and soldiers being carved intricately.
 In one corner, you will find a massive Nandi, the Bull God, carved out of a black stone.
 The last embellishment in the form of a Jain temple came to Pattadakal last in the 9th Century by Krishna II who was a king of the Rashtrakuta Dynasty.
 The structures prior to that belong to the 7th and 8th centuries and were commissioned by the Chalukyas.

-Post lunch, we set out to savor the beauty of the rock-cut temples caves of Badami.
-You’ll love the sculptures and writings carved into the walls of the caves.
+Post lunch, we set out to savor the beauty of the rock-cut temple caves of Badami., with sculptures and writings carved into the walls of the caves.
 You’ll have to negotiate several steps to reach these caves made of rock.
-A sense of excitement and adventure engulfs you as you enter them.
 Each cave is a result of intense boring into huge sandstone rocks.
 The caves, which take us back to 550 AD, have several mythological characters depicted in them.
 What strikes you is the fact that the Chalukyas held art beyond religion.
 You will find these “secular” caves representing Jainism, Buddhism and Hinduism together.

-If you look at the terrain across you, you will be amazed what has become of this land which might have lain barren with rocks if not for the patrons of art that transformed it.
-The artistry of the sculptors has completely transformed the landscape, so much so that it touches you soul.
+If you look at the terrain you will be amazed what has become of this land which might have lain barren with rocks if not for the patrons of art that transformed it.
+The artistry of the sculptors has completely transformed the landscape.
 You will find the brackets of the pillars depicting lunging Yalis.
 Yalis are mythological creatures that are a combination of lion, elephant and horse.
-The ceiling plays hosts to gods such as Lord Varuna, the creator of rain on an elephant; Shiva, the destroyer on Nandi; and Brahma, the creator on swan.
-You’ll love the image of drunken revellers and an image where a husband props up his seemingly unwilling wife – the emotions in these sculptures are so apparent that they’ll leave you spell-bound.
+The ceiling plays hosts to gods such as Lord Varuna, the creator of rain on an elephant, Shiva, the destroyer on Nandi, and Brahma, the creator on a swan.
+Note the image of drunken revellers and an image where a husband props up his seemingly unwilling wife.
 The traces of the paints that once adorned the entirety of the caves are apparent on the ceilings.
 Divots on the floor and entrance of the caves formed the paint palettes.
-Experience the panoramic view from the caves that will instill a sense of serenity in you.
+Experience the panoramic view from the caves.

 Sculpting is not a dead art in Karnataka.
 We take you to the sculpting school where you can watch students instilling life into lifeless stones.
-We also take you to a unit that manufactures Khadi, a type of traditional hand woven cloth that was made famous by Indian freedom fighter Mahatma Gandhi.
-The cloth had become representative of resilience against British Raj during the freedom struggle and remains the top choice among social activist and politicians in the country.
+We also take you to a unit that manufactures Khadi, a type of traditional handwoven cloth that was made famous by Indian freedom fighter Mahatma Gandhi.
+The cloth had become representative of resilience against the British Raj during the freedom struggle and remains the top choice among social activists and politicians in the country.

 We leave the choice of Goa exploration to you.
-You can choose to tread the countryside by bicycle, watch fisherman casting their nets under the dim sun, or simply explore the laid-back town of Panjim.
-Fontainhas and Sao Tome are some neighbourhoods that’ll attract your attention.
-You’ll love the old structures here that ooze the Portuguese architectural styles.
-This look is most commonly seen in the Latin Quarters, which forms good food for your cameras.
+You can choose to tread the countryside by bicycle, watch fishermen casting their nets under the dim sun, or simply explore the laid-back town of Panjim.
+Fontainhas and Sao Tome are some neighbourhoods that’ll attract your attention with the old structures that ooze the Portuguese architectural styles.
+This look is most commonly seen in the Latin Quarters.
 The Church of Our Lady of the Immaculate Conception is one landmark you cannot afford to miss.
 The church itself dates back to 1541.
-The sailors of Lisbon, at the time, would express their gratitude to god for their safe arrival and pray for a safe return here.
+The sailors of Lisbon, at the time, would express their gratitude to god for their safe arrival and pray for a safe return.

 We’ve spent a memorable fortnight in South India and it is now time to part.
 You bid your farewells to the friends you’ve made and will cherish for a lifetime as you are taken to the airport by us for your flight to Delhi or Bombay.

-Upon arrival, you get onboard to your destination, effectively marking an end to your package tour to South India.
+Upon arrival, you board your plane marking an end to your package tour of South India.
 You’ll find yourself eagerly wanting to share all your stories with your friends and loved ones.
-Of course, you’re going to miss all the nature, history and fun that you’ve had these past few days.
+Of course, you’re going to miss all the nature, history, and fun that you’ve had these past few days.